enterprisemediawiki/meza/manual/ConfiguringCentOS.md

 ```
 <h1>Hello, World!<h1>
 ```

-**NOTE: My run-through is stuck here.
-I'm not getting through to 192.168.56.56 from my host, nor is wget able to access http://localhost/index.html.
-In both cases I'm getting "connection refused".**

 Navigate to http://192.168.56.56 from your host machine.
 If you're successful then Apache is working and your VM is serving over HTTP.
 Congratulations. **Create a snapshot**.